vrockai/pipeline-test/docs/content.md

 ---

-## Design and reporting of prebiotic and probiotic clinical trials in the context of diet and the gut microbiome
+## Design and reporting of prebiotic and probiotic clinical trials in the context of diet and the gut microbiome.
+ 01.11.2024, _K Whelan, M Alexander, C Gaiani, G Lunken, A Holmes, HM Staudacher, S Theis, ML Marco_

+_Probiotics, Prebiotics, Humans, Gastrointestinal Microbiome, Diet, Clinical Trials as Topic, Research Design_ Diet is a major determinant of the gastrointestinal microbiome composition and function, yet our understanding of how it impacts the efficacy of prebiotics and probiotics is limited.
+Here we examine current evidence of dietary influence on prebiotic and probiotic efficacy in human studies, including potential mechanisms.
+We propose that habitual diet be included as a variable in prebiotic and probiotic intervention studies.
+This recommendation is based on the potential mechanisms via which diet can affect study outcomes, either directly or through the gut microbiome.
+We consider the challenges and opportunities of dietary assessment in this context.
+Lastly, we provide recommendations for the design, conduct and reporting of human clinical trials of prebiotics and probiotics (and other biotic interventions) to account for any effect of diet and nutrition.

 [Source](https://www.nature.com/articles/s41564-024-01831-6)

+10.1038/s41564-024-01831-6

 ---